-We have completed multiple Phase 1 and Phase 2 clinical trials in non-metastatic prostate cancer using CAN-2409 as monotherapy and in combination with standard of care.
+We have completed multiple phase 1 and phase 2 clinical trials in non-metastatic prostate cancer using CAN-2409 as monotherapy and in combination with SoC.
 These trials generated favorable tolerability and safety data and also provide evidence to support CAN-2409 immune activation, dosing levels and schedules.
-We have administered CAN-2409 to about 900 patients with localized prostate cancer to date, most of whom are currently in ongoing, placebo-controlled randomized trials.
+We have administered CAN-2409 to more than 700 patients with localized prostate cancer to date, most of whom are currently in ongoing, placebo-controlled randomized trials.